Meningioma Treatment & Symptoms

 - Hydrocephalus (a buildup of fluid in the brain)

-To confirm the acoustic neuroma diagnosis, a doctor will examine the patient’s ear and give a hearing test and/or use diagnostic imaging techniques (such as computed tomography scans or magnetic resonance imaging).
+To confirm the acoustic neuroma diagnosis, a doctor will examine the patient’s ear, give a hearing test and/or use diagnostic imaging techniques (such as computed tomography scans or magnetic resonance imaging).

 Symptoms and Diagnosis of Meningioma

-Meningioma symptoms depend on the tumor’s size, location and grade, as well as the area of the brain that is impacted.
+Meningioma symptoms depend on the tumor’s size, location and grade, as well as the impacted brain area.
 Symptoms may include:

 - Nausea and/or vomiting

 - Cognitive and memory issues